-"These that go toward the north country have quieted my spirit in the north country."
-Zechariah 7:8
+'These that go toward the north country have quieted my spirit in the north country.'
+Zechariah vi.
+8.

-"HE," it is written, "that is joined to the Lord is one spirit;" and one of the consequences is that wherever the Lord cannot rest they who are joined to him cannot rest.
+'He,' it is written, ' that is joined to the Lord is one spirit;' and one of the consequences is that wherever the Lord cannot rest they who are joined to him cannot rest.
 And this accounts for a great deal of experience which people of God have.
-We seek many false resting places, and try to make ourselves contented and comparatively happy and satisfied with many, many things with which the Holy Spirit of the Lord is not satisfied, and in which and by which the Spirit of the Lord will not rest, and where will he not rest, he will not suffer us to rest, but he will stir us up and make us restless here, and restless there, and restless everywhere; and will disquiet us in a variety of ways, in order to bring us to rest where he rests, and that that is in eternal things.
-It is then to this quietude that our text evidently refers; for though circumstantially (and we of course shall avail ourselves this morning of the circumstances as being put upon record for our instruction), the circumstance historically refers to the Israelites in Babylon, or rather in their deliverance from Babylon; and when they were delivered by that agency which the Lord employed, then these words of our text are used expressive of the response of the Spirit of the Lord, and expressive of this repose of the spirit of the people, that is as his Spirit was quieted they also quieted; and thus the Lord rests in Zion, for he has desired it for his habitation, and he has said, "This is my rest; here will I dwell forever;" while he himself is become the habitation, the strength, and the portion of his people, in which they shall rest.
-Here, and nowhere else, he is determined that his Spirit shall be quieted, that he shall obtain rest; and his people are one with him, obtain rest after the same order of things.
+We seek many false resting places, and try to make ourselves contented and comparatively happy and satisfied with many, many things with which the Spirit of the Lord is not satisfied, and in which and by which the Spirit of the Lord will not rest-and where he will not rest, he will not suffer us to rest, but will stir us up and make us restless here, and restless there, and restless everywhere; and will disquiet us in a variety of ways, in order to bring us to rest where he rests, and that that is in eternal things.
+It is then to this quietude that our text evidently refers; for although circumstantially (and we of course shall avail ourselves this morning of the circumstances as being put upon record for our instruction), the circumstance historically refers to the Israelites in Babylon, or rather to their deliverance from Babylon; and when they were delivered by that agency which the Lord employed, then these words of our text are used expressive of the repose of the Spirit of the Lord, and expressive of the repose of the spirit of the people-that as his Spirit was quieted they also were quieted; and thus the Lord resteth in Zion, for he hath desired it for his habitation, and he hath said, 'This is my rest; here will I dwell for ever;' while he himself become the habitation, the strength, and the portion of his people, in which they shall rest.
+Here, and nowhere else, he is determined that his Spirit shall be quieted, that he shall obtain rest; and his people are one with L. with him, obtain rest after the same order of things.

 There are three things, if we take what is implied with what is expressed in our text.
-Here is, in the first place, disquietude implied; for if the spirit be quieted, then it implies a previous disquietude; and that shall be the first part of my discourse to describe that kind of disquietude felt by the regenerated man, and that man that is a stranger to this quietude of spirit which I have this morning to describe, that man is dead in trespasses and sins, is a stranger to his real condition, and is a stranger to God, a stranger to Christ Jesus.
-And then the second is that of the repose; "These that go toward the north country have quieted my spirit in the north country."
+Here is, in the first place, disquietude implied; for if the spirit be anick. be quieted, then it implies a previous disquietude; and that shall be the first part of part of my discourse, to describe that kind of disquietude felt by the regenerated man, and that man that is a stranger to that disquietude of spirit which I have this morning to describe, that man is dead in trespasses and in sins, is a stranger to his real condition, and is a stranger to God, a stranger to Christ Jesus.
+And then the second is that of the repose; 'These that go toward the north country have quieted my spirit in the north country.'
 Suffice it here just to observe that the Israelites never subdivided the cardinal points.
-Babylon was the northeast of Judea; but our text speaks of Babylon, as several other scriptures also speak, as being in the north;

-that is, north from Judea.
-Strictly speaking it was not so, but what we should call northeast, but they did not subdivide the cardinal points, and therefore called it the north country; we should have called it northeast.
-I make this remark in order to give the explanation of the circumstances referred to in our text.
+Babylon was the north-east of Judea; but our text speaks of Babylon, as several other scriptures also speak, as being in the north; that is, north from Judea.
+Strictly speaking it was not so, but what we should call north-east, but they did not subdivide the cardinal points, and therefore called it the north country; we should have called it north-east.
+I make this remark in order to give the explanation of the circumstance referred to in our text.